processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 - HMC6352 Compass
 - SSD1306 OLED Display

+{{% message type="focus" title="What about other I<sup>2</sup>C peripherals?" %}}
+If there's some I<sup>2</sup>C peripheral that's not within Processing examples, it is possible to create a new integration for it by consulting the peripheral's datasheet or by looking at existing implementations, for example Adafruit's [Arduino libraries](https://github.com/adafruit), [Pi4J](http://pi4j.com/) libraries and similar.
+[Contributions](https://github.com/processing/processing) are welcome!
+{{% /message %}}

 In this tutorial, we'll make use of MPR121 touch sensor example code and build on top of it to make something interesting!
+Now that you have some idea of how the capacitive sensing works and how to connect an I<sup>2</sup>C peripheral, let's have a quick overview of how to generate sound in Processing.

 ## Generating sound in Processing

-Processing is capable of playing music, generating and analyzing sounds through the use of one of the built-in or external sound libraries:

-- Processing 3.x built-in [Sound Library](https://processing.org/reference/libraries/sound/index.html
-)
-- New [Sound Library](https://github.com/kevinstadler/processing-sound) by Kevin Stadler
-- [Minim](https://github.com/ddf/Minim) by Damien Di Fede and Anderson Mills

-In this tutorial, we'll be using the new Sound Library by Kevin Stadler that will replace built-in Processing Sound Library at the end of August 2018.
+Processing is capable of playing music, generating and analyzing sounds through the use of one of the built-in or external sound libraries.
+In this tutorial, we'll be using the New [Sound Library](https://github.com/kevinstadler/processing-sound) by Kevin Stadler that was written as a part of Google Summer of Code 2018 and will replace built-in Processing Sound Library at the end of August 2018.

+You can download the new Sound Library from the Releases section on Github: [kevinstadler/processing-sound/releases](https://github.com/kevinstadler/processing-sound/releases)

-We will use "oscillators" and "envelopes" from the new sound library to synthesize various sounds.
+With the library installed, feel free to take a look at some of the examples included with it.
+We will use the concepts of "oscillators" and "envelopes" from the new sound library to synthesize various sounds.

 {{% message title="Concepts used to synthesize sound in Processing" %}}
-While the concepts behind generating sound from Processing using the sound library go outside of the scope of this tutorial, you can take a look at another excellent tutorial that is a part of the book titled "Processing: A Programming Handbook for Visual Designers and Artists" and is available online: https://processing.org/tutorials/sound/
+While a lot of the concepts behind generating sound from Processing using the sound library go outside of the scope of this tutorial, you can take a look at an excellent tutorial that is a part of the book titled "Processing: A Programming Handbook for Visual Designers and Artists" and is available online: https://processing.org/tutorials/sound/
 {{% /message %}}

-Now that we have the main components and concepts covered, let's get to making your own capacitive touch keyboard!
+Now that we have the main components and concepts covered, let's get to making your own capacitive touch musical interface!

-# Making the capacitive touch keyboard
+# Making the capacitive touch musical interface

-In the course of the next steps of this tutorial, you'll gradually build a capacitive touch synthesizer.
-To get there, we will first connect the MPR121 sensor to Raspberry Pi, visualize its readings in a Processing sketch, learn to respond to the sensor readings using the sound library, and finally, put all of the prior knowledge together to make a sound synthesizer with eight keys, three different modes and a volume toggle.
+In the course of the next steps of this tutorial, you'll gradually build a synthesizer with a custom capacitive touch interface.
+To get there, we will first connect the MPR121 sensor to Raspberry Pi, visualize its readings in a Processing sketch, learn to synthesize sounds via the sound library, and finally, put everything together!

 I used sticky backing copper tape to create the following keyboard layout, but of course you'll be free to make your own arrangement:

 {{< figure src="complete-keyboard.jpg" link="complete-keyboard.jpg" title="Example of a keyboard layout made with copper tape" >}}

-Here's the suggested order of the steps:
+Here's the suggested order of the steps to build your custom synthesizer:

 1. Connecting MPR121 sensor breakout board
-2. Making a sketch to create visual representation of the keyboard
+2. Using a sketch to create visual representation of the touch sensor
-3. Making a sketch for synthesizing a single sound
-4. Modifying the sketch to synthesize multiple sounds
-5. Adding volume and mode toggles
-6. Final Sketch
+3. Responding to touch by synthesizing simple sounds
+4. Using advanced features of MPR121 sensor to add filters to the synthesizer
+5. Using advanced features of the sound library to create music
+6. Putting everything together

 Let's connect the capacitive touch sensor to the Raspberry Pi!